 The current research can be concluded easily by acknowledging that every entrepreneur in the healthcare industry experiences different challenges in using bio-medical technologies to support their operations effectively.
 It was discussed in the literature that many studies provide benefits of using biomedical technologies in the healthcare sector.
 Still, they fail to explain how to mitigate the experienced challenges by entrepreneurs.
 The current research uses the positivist research philosophy that helps the recent study collect the primary data through interviews and develop the research results using thematic analysis.

-The developed results explain that every challenge of implementing bio-medical technology in healthcare is essential for finding a remedy.
+The developed results explain that every challenge of implementing bio-medical technology in healthcare is essential for finding a remedy not only for patients but also for the wellbeing of employees.
 This is because there is no significant relationship between the challenges discussed, so the remedies must be developed with the establishment of workable strategies.
 In the discussion part, it was discussed that entrepreneurs should make effective strategies for implementing the technologies so that the level of impact received from challenges can be minimized effectively.
 It was further discussed that the entrepreneurs should have met the technology development authorities and the previous members of the healthcare sector to identify the right way to avoid the challenges while implementing the bio-medical technologies.

 Aceto, G., Persico, V. and Pescapé, A., 2018.
 The role of Information and Communication Technologies in healthcare: taxonomies, perspectives, and challenges.
 Journal of Network and Computer Applications, 107, pp.125-154.